Understanding reverse sneezing in dogs

 Symptoms of reverse sneezing in dogs

-The most common symptom of reverse sneezing in dogs is the honking sound they make as they take in air.
-They may also gag or gasp during the episode.
+The most common symptom of reverse sneezing in dogs is when they exhibit reverse sneezing, characterised by the honking sound they make as they take in air.
+They may also produce a loud snorting sound during the episode.
 Reverse sneezing episodes usually last a few minutes and can occur multiple times in a day or week.

 It is important to note that reverse sneezing is not the same as a regular sneeze.
 A regular sneeze is usually caused by allergies or some kind of irritation and involves a single sneeze.